Dispute Resolution, Inc.

 |Additional Professional Services|

-My mediation experience covers over twenty-two years, working with and mediating for courts, school districts, the USPS, cities and other government units as well as private citizens, during which time I have provided over three thousand hours of service.
+I have mediated for over twenty-three years, over three thousand hours of at-the-table experience.
+I work with and mediate for businesses, courts, school districts, the USPS, cities and other government units as well as private citizens.
 I continue to build my skills by taking training, already well over two hundred hours, and I have been lead or support trainer in providing hundreds of hours of training.

 My financial dispute experience is extensive.
 I’ve handled disputes involving the following: investments, contracts, property evaluation, landlord/tenant, real estate broker/agent, real estate agent/client, land use, historical preservation, commercial and economic development, foreclosures, credit issues, loan agreements.